 Descriptions of additions to the catalog

-The following group of six specimens was added to the catalog all at once.
-Four are medium-sized shells and two ARE small shells.
-Four of the specimens appear to be morphometrically correct, while two are crushed.
-One vertical, one horizontal.
+I added the following group of six specimens to the catalog simultaneously.
+Four are medium-sized shells, and two ARE small shells.
+Four specimens appear to be morphometrically correct, while two are crushed.
+One is vertical; the other one is horizontal.
 The corded parallel shell ornamentation is visible on all specimens.

 CG-0185 – Shansiella carbonaria (Yin 1932)

 Medium-sized shell.
 The specimen consists of three and a half complete whorls.
-Half of this specimen appears to have undergone chemical alteration, perhaps from being exposed to the environment.
-This has exposed the first three whorls with only the last half-whorl showing the corded ornamentation.
+Half of this specimen appears to have undergone chemical alteration, perhaps from environmental exposure.
+This has exposed the first three whorls, with only the last half-whorl showing the corded ornamentation.
 The broken portion near the aperture reveals a thick shell wall.

 CG-0186 – Shansiella carbonaria (Yin 1932)

-Specimen has a medium-sized shell.
-Three or more complete whorls, spire details are difficult to determine.
-Ornamentation is visible across the entire shell.
-Some chemical alteration of the last whorl.
-Fossil shell material is missing along the last 4-5 mm of the whorl.
-Underside unremarkable.
+The specimen has a medium-sized shell.
+There are three or more complete whorls, and the spire details are challenging to determine.
+Ornamentation is visible across the entire surface—some chemical alteration of the last whorl.
+The fossil shell material is missing along the last 4-5 mm of the whorl.
+The underside is unremarkable.

 CG-0187 – Shansiella carbonaria (Yin 1932)

-The specimen has three complete whorls.
-Medium-sized shell.
+The specimen has three complete whorls—a medium-sized shell.
 The top of the spire is broken.
 Shell ornamentation is absent from the first 1 1/2 whorls.
 The underside is unremarkable.

 CG-0188 – Shansiella carbonaria (Yin 1932)

 The specimen consists of four complete whorls.
 It is compressed vertically, with the final whorl being less than 1/2 the height of a typical whorl of this size.
-Portions of the shell are very clear, showing the white shell surface that is typical of clean specimens from this horizon.
+Portions of the shell are apparent, showing the white shell surface distinct from clean specimens from this horizon.
 The underside is unremarkable.

 CG-0189 – Shansiella carbonaria (Yin 1932)

 Small shell.
-Appears to be four complete whorls with small spire details discernable.
+It appears to be four complete whorls with small spire details discernable.
 Corded shell ornamentation is available across all whorls.
-Underside shows ornamentation as well, with the final whorl opening visible.
-The true aperture is likely absent.
+The underside shows ornament as well, with the final whorl opening visible.
+The correct aperture is likely absent.

 CG-0190 – Shansiella carbonaria (Yin 1932)

 Small specimen.
 The shell is crushed horizontally along the axis.
-Consists of at least three complete whorls.
-The most noticeable crushing is of the final whorl, with a discernable break in the final whorl.
-It’s underside is well detailed with the ornamental ribs clearly visible.
-The specimen may have some extra matrix attached to the final whorl, or it may be part of the internal limestone steinkern.
+It consists of at least three complete whorls.
+The most noticeable crushing is of the final whorl, with a discernable break in the last whorl.
+Its underside is well detailed, with the ornamental ribs visible.
+The specimen may have some extra matrix attached to the final whorl or be part of the internal limestone steinkern.